theonlymagdela/DungeonCrawl/README.md

 ## Hints

+- Start with the smaller tasks, and then move into the more difficult ones
+- Before making any changes make sure you understand the whole starting code
+- Open the project in IntelliJ IDEA.
+This is a Maven project, so you will need to open `pom.xml`.
+The project is using JavaFX, use the `javafx` maven plugin to build and run the program.
+Build: `mvn javafx:compile`, run: `mvn javafx:run`.
 - Break the backlog items into smaller tasks so that you can work in parallel
 - The given DB schema is only an example.
 Probably you need to alter is according to the requirements.
 For instance it doesn't contain any info about inventory or discovered maps by the player
 - Write as many unit tests as possible to cover your business logic